masashi-y/Aligner.jl/README.md

     julia> println(res.target)
     SubString{ASCIIString}["i","played","in","the","jazz","calm","bowl","all","four","years"]

-Alignment can be made between two Vector (one-dimensinoal Array) of any types, if you define Aligner.null function for aligned items.
+Alignment can be made between two `Vector`s (one-dimensinoal `Array`) of any types, if you define `Aligner.null` function for aligned items.

     julia> type Word
                str